SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 *Not that she doesn't look beautiful already*, she thought as a blush started to form on her cheeks.

-Rarity thought about the dress, *I hate that I'm lying to her about who the dress is for, I just want it to be a surprise.*
+Rarity thought about the dress, *I hate that I'm lying to her about whom the dress is for, I just want it to be a surprise.*

 *Pinkie is always trying to make her friends happy, she is like a gift to us all.*